000MDK/HyperVGPUPtool/README.md

 A GUI app to setup Hyper-V GPU-P

-This fork does not improve anything except integration (icon and name) and it's main purpose is to provide a release download.
+This fork does not improve anything except integration (icon and name) and it's purpose is only to provide a release download.

 # original readme: